Relational $\star$-Liftings for Differential Privacy: Background

-This behavior is a sign that the notion of approximate lifting is not well-behaved: the support of $\overline{\gamma}$ remains the non-negative integers, but somehow embedding $\gamma$ into a larger space enables additional approximate liftings. \end{example}
+This behavior is a sign that the notion of approximate lifting is not well-behaved: the support of $\overline{\gamma}$ remains the non-negative integers, but somehow embedding $\gamma$ into a larger space enables additional approximate liftings. \end{exa}